midnames/docs/src/content/docs/reference/example.md

 ---
-title: Reference
+title: Domain Widget
-description: A reference
+description: How to use widgets in your own site.
 ---